agcdtmr/christmas-travel/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## We wanted a tool that would:

-1. Allow users to find christmas events
+1. Allow users to find Christmas events easily.
-2. Allow users to sign up and log in to save their events
+2. Allow users to sign up and log in to save their events and allow users to log out.
-3. Allow users to log out
+3. Allow users to save events and view saved events.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)